 Venezuelan legislation considers employees' medical information to be sensitive and, therefore, it establishes the obligation on employers to keep this information confidential (see Section XII.i).

-Moreover, the Law on Prevention, Conditions, and Health and Safety at the Workplace establishes the obligation on employers to take all appropriate measures to guarantee the privacy of employees' correspondence and communications, and provide free access to all data and information referring to them.
-We consider that this obligation is related to the employees' health information, pursuant to the purpose of the Law, since it regulates matters concerning the conditions of health, safety and well-being in the workplace, even though the wording is very generic.
+Moreover, the Law on Prevention, Conditions, and Health and Safety at the Workplace establishes the obligation on employers to take all appropriate measures to guarantee the privacy of employees' correspondence and communications, and provide free access by employees to all data and information referring to them.
+We consider that this obligation concerns information about employees' health, pursuant to the purpose of the Law, since it regulates matters concerning the conditions of health, safety and well-being in the workplace, even though the wording is very generic.

 iv Background checks

-Although there is no specific prohibition against conducting credit checks on potential employees or current employees, the Credit Card Law prohibits financial institutions from disclosing credit or debit card holders' personal financial information to any company or institution, unless the persons in question authorise them to do so.
-This authorisation is revocable.
+Although there is no specific prohibition against conducting credit checks on potential employees or current employees, the Credit Card Law77 prohibits financial institutions from disclosing credit or debit card holders' personal financial information to any company or institution, unless the persons in question authorise them to do so.78 This authorisation can be revoked.

-Pursuant to the Bar Against Dismissal Law, no employee can be dismissed without just cause as previously authorised by the labour inspector office.
+Pursuant to the Bar Against Dismissal Law,79 no employee can be dismissed without just cause as previously authorised by the labour inspector's office.

-In principle, and except for upper management employees and those hired for an undefined term with less than one month of service, no employee may be dismissed without just cause.
+In principle, and except for upper management employees and those hired for an undefined term with less than one month of service, no employee may be dismissed without just cause.80

 - dishonest or immoral behaviour while at work;